Storing Project Settings in Version Control

 Synchronizing Settings with VCS

-By default, the synchronization of the project settings with the version control is disabled.
+By default, the synchronization of the project settings with the version control system is disabled.

-whether the synchronization settings are the same as in the parent project;
+Use the same settings as in the parent project (default).

-when synchronization is enabled, you can define which settings to use when the build starts.
+Enable synchronization.
+In this case, you can also define which settings to use when the build starts.
 See details below.

 Enabling synchronization for a project also enables it for all its subprojects with the default "Use settings from a parent project" option selected.
 TeamCity synchronizes all changes to the project settings (including modifications of build configurations, templates, VCS roots, and so on) except SSH keys.